Salary Range: $9,584 - $10,417 per month

-- Main point of contact as the financial steward between IHME, School of Medicine, UW Central Finance Offices, Donors and Sponsors.
+- Main point of contact as the financial steward between IHME, UW Central Finance Offices, Donors and Sponsors.
 Interpret policies and regulations concerning the Institute’s financial activities, ensuring compliance with the University’s policies and procedures as well as guidelines from the federal government, state, and other research project sponsors.

 - Update and develop IHME policies, procedures, and guidelines for IHME-wide financial processes.